zioCristia/energy-saver-ha-automations/README.md

         delay_on:
           minutes: 5
 ```
-The sensor switch on whenever we have for more then 5 minutes an excess of more 1800W in the house, calculated as (power in from the solar panels) - (power used in the house) as written [here]().
+The sensor switch on whenever we have, for more then 5 minutes, an excess of more than 1800W in the house, calculated as (power in from the solar panels) - (power used in the house) as seen [here](https://github.com/zioCristia/esp-energy-monitor#software).
+This allows to not continuosly switch on/off the conditioners which is not so good for their preservation.

 Here is the complete YAML code of the automation:
 ```